Clooos/Home-Assistant-Mobile-First/README.md

 1. Download the files from this repository by clicking on `Code` > `Download ZIP`.
 2. Copy the `themes` folder in your Home Assistant configuration directory (you can do that with the Samba share add-on or the File editor add-on for exemple).
+3. Copy the `icons` folder from the `www` folder to yours.
-3. Add the following lines to your `configuration.yaml` file:
+4. Add the following lines to your `configuration.yaml` file:

 ```
 frontend: